-- 74. The Governing Body, considering that settling disputes relating to the interpretation of international labour Conventions in accordance with article 37 of the ILO Constitution is fundamental for the effective supervision of international labour standards, requested the Office to: - (a) prepare proposals on a procedural framework for the referral of questions or disputes regarding the interpretation of international labour Conventions to the International Court of Justice for decision in accordance with article 37(1); - (b) prepare additional proposals for the implementation of article 37(2) taking into account the guidance of the Governing Body and the views expressed at the tripartite exchange of views; - (c) report on the launch of the guide on established practices of the supervisory system at its 340th Session (October-November 2020) and to present a review of the implementation of the work plan for consideration at its 341st Session (March 2021).
+74. The Governing Body, considering that settling disputes relating to the interpretation of international labour Conventions in accordance with article 37 of the ILO Constitution is fundamental for the effective supervision of international labour standards, decided to continue its discussion at its 346th Session (October-November 2022) and requested the Office to facilitate tripartite consultations with a view to preparing:

+36 GB.329/INS/5.

+37 GB.329/INS/5, para.
+15.

+38 The ILO supervisory system: A Guide For Constituents.

+39 The mobile application may be downloaded from the App Store or the Google Play Store.
+Relevant links to the stores may also be found in the right-hand bottom corner of the static landing page of the Guide.

+(a) proposals on a procedural framework for the referral of questions or disputes regarding the interpretation of international labour Conventions to the International Court of Justice for decision in accordance with article 37(1); and

+(b) additional proposals for the implementation of article 37(2), taking into account the guidance of the Governing Body and the opinions expressed in the tripartite exchange of views.